Does Sand Help With Soil Drainage?

 Which Soil Has The Best Drainage?

-Generally, sandy loam soil will have the best amount of drainage.
+Generally, sandy loam soil will have the best drainage.
 Loam is essentially a mixture of clay, sand, and slit, perfect for moving water and keeping your plant's roots healthy.

 Of course, regardless of what soil you choose, adding a bit of sand or coarse gravel to your mix will help it to drain water better.